 Data tracker

-Analysis on all pupils matched to KS4 academic year 2012/13 – 2017/18
+Timing of social care intervention for all pupils matched to KS4 academic year 2012/13 – 2017/18 in England

-In 2022/23 1 in 5 children who start to be looked after in England are Unaccompanied Asylum Seeking Children
+In 2022/23 1 in 5 children who start to be looked after in England are unaccompanied asylum seeking children

-Unaccompanied Asylum Seeking Children arrive in a new country without a parent or guardian, often having experiences of multiple or prolonged traumatic events, such as persecution, conflict, violence, displacement and family separation.
+Unaccompanied asylum seeking children arrive in a new country without a parent or guardian, often having experiences of multiple or prolonged traumatic events, such as persecution, conflict, violence, displacement and family separation.
 Local authorities have a duty to accommodate unaccompanied asylum seeking children.
 The number of unaccompanied asylum seeking children has been rising.
 In 2018/19, one in ten children newly entering care were unaccompanied asylum seeking children.
 As of 2022/23 this is now one in five.

 Infographic